Transitional Kindergarten is available at Bishop, Cherry Chase, Cumberland, Ellis, Lakewood, San Miguel, and Vargas.

 TK will be offered to all eligible students in the district.

-Play-based and social-emotional developmental approach focused on the skills needed to be successful in kindergarten
+- Play-based and social-emotional developmental approaches focus on the skills needed to be successful in kindergarten

 Transitional Kindergarten (TK) in Sunnyvale